a a a

 e.
 Necessary services, spare parts, replacement or repair;

 f.
-The quality, characteristics and rights of the advertiser or his agent, like for example his identity, his assets, qualifications, status, acknowledgment, affiliation, connections; his industrial, commercial or intellectual rights of ownership or the prizes, awards and decorations he has won;
+The quality, characteristics and rights of the advertiser or his agent, like for example his identity, his assets, qualifications, status, acknowledgment, affiliation, connections, his industrial, commercial or intellectual rights of ownership or the prizes, awards and decorations he has won;

 g.
 The legal rights of the consumer, including the right of replacement or refund, or the risks he might run.